lewis-kori/gridsome-portfolio/content/blog/new-site-with-gridsome.md

 As aforementioned, I am primarily a backend developer, so the first version of my website wasn't up to date with the modern web trends.
 I did this on purpose because at the time my main aim was to perfect my backend skills and so heavily concentrated on that aspect.

-I used Django(python web framework), Postgresql and a template from colorlib which I extended and modified to suit my needs.
+I used Django(python web framework), Postgresql, and a template from colorlib which I extended and modified to suit my needs.
 With time, I wrapped that with docker and redeployed the entire site.
 I used that project as a learning opportunity.
 You can read all about the lessons I learned [here](https://lewiskori.com/blog/lessons-learnt-from-building-and-deploying-a-portfolio-website/).

 [Here's version one of the site](https://v-one.lewiskori.com/) for comparison.